gotgit/gotgit/en.rst

 14.4      Git housekeeper: git-gc                 [219]
 =======================================================

-14.5      Git housekeeper automatically           [223]
+14.5      Automatic Git housekeeper               [223]
 =======================================================

 When `git gc --auto` runs, git will check directory `.git/objects/17`, if there are over 27 loose objects in it.

-Why using subdir 17, not others?
-I guess the author Junio C Hamano show respect to Linux be elected as 17th important person for the 20 century.
+Why using subdir "17", not others?
+I suppose Mr. Junio C Hamano show special respect to Linus as he's been elected as 17th most important person for the 20 century.
 Am I right?

 Part 3: Git harmoney
 ####################################

-This part focus on multiple users cooperation, so I call this part: Git harmoney.
+This part will focus on multiple users' cooperation, so I call this part "Git harmoney".

 Chapter 15: Git protocol and cooperation
 **********************************************

-How smart protocol works:
+How does the smart protocol work:

   .. figure:: images/en/fig-15-01-git-smart-protocol.png
      :scale: 100